ueberdosis/tiptap/docs/src/docPages/guide/content.md

 [Share your experiences with us!](mailto:humans@tiptap.dev) We’d like to add more information here.

 ## Security
 There’s no reason to use on or the other because of security concerns.

-### Validation
-Always validate user input sent to an API.
-Attackers don’t need to use tiptap to send malicious HTML or JSON to an API endpoint.
+If someone wants to send malicious content to your server, it doesn’t matter if it’s JSON or HTML.
+You should always validate user input.